Fanye12/DDS/README.md

 # DDS
-The official code of Dynamic Collaboration of Multi-Language Models based on Minimal Complete Semantic Units The code will be released soon.
+The official code of Dynamic Collaboration of Multi-Language Models based on Minimal Complete Semantic Units.

+The code will be released soon.